 If you need a recap from Stranger Things season 3, you're in luck.
 The series was set in the height of summer 1985 - think swimming pools, shopping malls and sunbathing.
 It's all fun and games until the inhabitants of Hawkins are faced with the giant spider-goo creation birthed out of the Mind Flayer, who attacks Eleven, Joyce, Hopper, Murray and the gang while they're at Starcourt mall.

 The final scenes see them fighting off the monster controlled by the Mind Flayer, with everyone from Nancy and Jonathan to Dustin's actually-real girlfriend Suzie having to play their part.
-There were some casualties along the way, though - Billy sacrifices himself to save Eleven, while viewers were left speculating about Hopper's fate at the Russian facility.
+There were some casualties along the way, though - Billy sacrifices himself to save Eleven, while viewers were left speculating about Hopper's fate at the Russian facility after he disappeared in the final episode and left Eleven a very emotional note.
+But after months of concern, Netflix has finally confirmed that Hopper will be back for series 4.

 After they successfully see off the monster, Stranger Things season 3 flashes forward three months.
 Eleven is living with Joyce and The Byers, and her powers have still not returned following the fight.
 Agh!